-Mr Renard is a Chartered Accountant and has over 20 years experience in credit and relationship banking in commercial and investment banking with Nedcor in South Africa and Asia and ABN AMRO in Australia and Asia.
-He spent over two years as CFO and Company Secretary with a retail group with retail and manufacturing operations in Asia and the Subcontinent, during that time he was a director of several of the South African listed companies and affiliates.
-He has not been a director of any other listed companies in Australia in the past three years to 31 December 2014.
+Mr Renard is the Finance Director of Realm Resources Limited, is a Chartered Accountant and has over 20 years experience in credit and relationship banking in commercial and investment banking with Nedcor in South Africa and Asia and ABN AMRO in Australia and Asia.
+He spent over two years as CFO and Company Secretary with a retail group with retail and manufacturing operations in Asia and the Subcontinent.
+During that time he was a director of several of the South African listed companies and affiliates.
+He has not been a director of any other listed companies in Australia in the 3 years to 31 December 2015.